You are currently viewing Facilitation Case: How a Team-building workshop improved my Work at dSPACE

 Karsten: I had an eye on Management 3.0 for several years, sometimes reading related blog articles and newsletters.
 When I returned to Japan in 2017, by chance Jurgen Appelo was here and I thought to join his workshop but at that time I could not, due to scheduled customer visits.
 Then when I saw an advertisement for your Three-day workshop last year, this time I could not miss the chance and quickly got approval from my boss.
 Our company invests in our employee’s training and development, so one benefit is that we can take some classes rather easily.

-Now I remember that before the workshop you contacted me because some participants canceled, as they had date conflicts.
-And as I eagerly wanted to practically learn more about Management 3.0 by means of the workshop, together we came up with several ideas.
+Now I remember that before the workshop you contacted me because some participants cancelled, as they had date conflicts.
+As I eagerly wanted to practically learn more about Management 3.0 by means of the workshop, together we came up with several ideas.
 Finally, we found a solution for everybody by separating the three consecutive days into three times on Fridays.
 And thus, here we are to talk again today for this interview.

 Stefan: Do you use Management 3.0 and Lean Change Management practices or thinking in your company?

 Karsten: Yes, step by step, little by little – as we say as a running gag in one of the teams.
 Some thinking I already used without knowing, just as it fits well to my own ways of thinking, I guess.
-Take for example using “story telling” with interesting examples to share knowledge.
-In 2017 I organized such a session as a first event in my new position.
+Take for example using “storytelling” with interesting examples to share knowledge.
+In 2017 I organized such a session as the first event in my new position.

-Then with the workshop in this year we started to use the “Personal Maps”, “Delegation Poker”, “Moving Motivators”.
-And recently, on a free desk in our area in the office, I placed a “Kudo Box” for writing “thank you” notes to each other.
-As we just moved to another office floor in the building with two other groups and mine, it was good chance to make us a little more at home with that.
+Then with the workshop this year we started to use the “Personal Maps”, “Delegation Poker”, and “Moving Motivators”.
+Recently, on a free desk in our area in the office, I placed a “Kudo Box” for writing “thank you” notes to each other.
+As we just moved to another office floor in the building with two other groups and mine, it was a good chance to make us a little more at home with that.

 And to be honest, I wished to be a little further.
-However, as the whole working situation changed due to the Covid19, dSPACE Japan also starts work from home for employee’s safety since April.
+However, as the whole working situation changed due to the Covid19, dSPACE Japan also started working from home for employee safety since April.
 That was a new and at first a challenging situation for us – as for most Japanese companies, I guess.
 This slowed the Management 3.0 practices down a bit, as we had first to re-organize our workstyle and shift to more online practices.
 And thankfully our IT team gradually added more online tools.

 As another activity I joined an upcoming and company-wide project here in Japan, where we research and want to apply more of such modern working styles, also factoring in to keep some home office days in the future.
 This working group will start soon, and the plan is to invest quite some time and resources for further improving the work environment for everybody.
 I am sure the way of thinking of Management 3.0 combined with the Lean Change Management ideas will come in handy.

-Stefan: What are major challenges in your work?
+Stefan: What are the major challenges in your work?

-Karsten: Japanese customers have a generally high expectation and working together with them by also including the German side for development and engineering, is one part of the challenges.
-Thus, beside the organizational and technical skills development, we invest even further in inter-cultural trainings and exchange of employees.
-My teams and me, together with the other members here in dSPACE Japan, we then bridge as good as possible to the HQ, to make our customers become successful with their own work by employing our company’s tools and solutions.
+Karsten: Japanese customers have generally high expectations and working together with them by also including the German side for development and engineering, is one part of the challenges.
+Thus, besides the organizational and technical skills development, we invest even further in inter-cultural training and exchange of employees.
+My teams and I, together with the other members here in dSPACE Japan, then bridge as good as possible to the HQ, to make our customers become successful with their own work by employing our company’s tools and solutions.

-Stefan: In the beginning of this year you approached me to run a workshop with your team.
-Can you explain what the intention of this workshop was and why you did choose NuWorks?
+Stefan: At the beginning of this year you approached me to run a workshop with your team.
+Can you explain what the intention of this workshop was and why you chose NuWorks?

 Karsten: Simple answer, I really liked the way you organized and facilitated the workshop last year.
 Plus, your company were the first to offer Management 3.0 workshops in Japan.
 That’s why I did not think long and contacted you again.

-Stefan: Unfortunately, we needed to postpone the workshop due to the Covid19 pandemic.
-So, we decided to run the workshop later this year in September as a hybrid version, 3 hours online course and two half day in-person workshop with two different teams.
+Stefan: Unfortunately, we needed to postpone the workshop due to the COVID-19 pandemic.
+So, we decided to run the workshop later this year in September as a hybrid version, 3 hours online course and two half-day in-person workshops with two different teams.
 The workshop was a mix of Management 3.0, Work Together Anywhere and IKIGAI.

 What was the impression of the workshops?

-Karsten: Exactly, September became the ideal timeframe as weather would be not too hot to also use some open-air location.
+Karsten: Exactly, September became the ideal timeframe as the weather would be not too hot to also use some open-air location.
 And we did the online part at first.
 After having a short “tech check” session for 20 minutes, where everybody could test their equipment with the used software, some days later we went live.
-And that Zoom conference call with everybody having their web camera on, plus using mural.co with your prepared exercises, that was an awesome experience.
-For the exercises we used break-out rooms with random members, re-combined and discussed results in the main room, with seeing everybody mouse-pointer with picture and names attached moving around the virtual space, checking out other members’ opinions.
+And that Zoom conference call with everybody having their web camera on, plus using mural with your prepared exercises, that was an awesome experience.
+For the exercises, we used break-out rooms with random members, re-combined and discussed results in the main room, with seeing everybody’s mouse-pointer with pictures and names attached moving around the virtual space, and checking out other members’ opinions.
 Everybody was so engaged, which especially made me happy.
 And some drew such cool personal maps as the homework with pictures of their car and so –again thank you very much for taking an extra effort.
-Also, thanks to Kumiko-san and you with NuWorks for the good organization and help for first fully multi-dimensional interactive online workshop which we held as a group.
+Also, thanks to Kumiko-san and you with NuWorks for the good organization and help with the first fully multi-dimensional interactive online workshop which we held as a group.

 Next, we met the two times “offsite”, as we call it here.
 This means “offline” in real life and in a more neutral place, not a meeting room in the office.
 And you also made a superb choice by booking that roof-top location in Shibuya via Spacemarket.
-Size of the room was a little smaller than I expected but location and atmosphere were top-notch in my opinion.
+The size of the room was a little smaller than I expected but the location and atmosphere were top-notch in my opinion.
 They took some very skilled photos for the advertisement, that was one other learning of that day.
-Still with the adjacent roof terrace, it was spacious and in the current situation provided the necessary distance and fresh air ventilation.
-Especially at the second time we completely moved to outside, when working with the prepared materials and flip charts.
+Still, with the adjacent roof terrace, it was spacious and in the current situation provided the necessary distance and fresh air ventilation.
+Especially the second time we completely moved outside, when working with the prepared materials and flip charts.

-Interesting for me was that both times went into quite different directions.
-For each time I had selected members from both teams, in order to have them interact and work cross-team.
-At first, I really wondered and then in the end realized that both results just focused on different aspects of the same things and complement each other well as a whole.
-So, for finalizing our group’s vision 2021, we plan to combine these into one by a further online meeting end of this year.
+Interesting for me was that both times went in quite different directions.
+Each time I selected members from both teams, in order to have them interact and work cross-team.
+At first, I really wondered and then in the end realized that both results just focused on different aspects of the same things and complemented each other well as a whole.
+So, to finalize our group’s vision for 2021, we plan to combine these into one through a further online meeting end of this year.

 Stefan: What was the result of these workshops?
 What was the biggest benefit you and your team took away from the workshops?

-Karsten: For the online part I already mentioned some before, the personal sharing, finding the common and different motivation factors were the important and good results.
+Karsten: For the online part I already mentioned some before, the personal sharing, and finding the common and different motivation factors were the important and good results.
 Just the online “Work Together Anywhere” part I personally found a little weak.
-I think because we had learned such things on-the-job and hands-on already in the last months, and one of the teams is half split between two locations.
+I think because we had learned such things on the job and hands-on already in the last months, and one of the teams is half split between two locations.
 Hence those were not fully new and just recent topics with the work from home.
-Still it was a good point to do reflection and writing down our team agreements for the online working.
+Still, it was a good point to reflection and write down our team agreements for the online work.
 That is a result and we can build more on this later, for example when new members join.

-Then in the two offsite meetings it was important to first learn more of the basic Management 3.0 knowledge for all members and doing exercises, transforming into usable results.
+Then in the two offsite meetings, it was important to first learn more of the basic Management 3.0 knowledge for all members and doing exercises, transforming them into usable results.
 That was good.
-For the workshop’s personal Ikigai game part in smaller teams, this was also helpful for the mutual understanding and continued team building.
-However, from the contents of the topics I felt that time given for us was a little short, therefore, I want to follow that up for myself.
+The workshop’s personal Ikigai game part in smaller teams was also helpful for mutual understanding and continued team building.
+However, from the contents of the topics I felt that the time given to us was a little short, therefore, I want to follow that up for myself.

-Overall, from those three and half-days, I found good learnings and insights, plus more tools, more homework and new ideas.
+Overall, from those three and half days, I found good learnings and insights, plus more tools, more homework and new ideas.
 The other members’ responses were similar.
-And in the offices, since April we avoid working all together on the same weekdays, limiting the presence for the safety of ourselves from Covid19.
-Thus, another well-received benefit of the workshop was that they could see each other again in-person as a larger group and with a safe manner.
-Then with closing the workshop with the Konshinkai party, we ate tasty pizzas on the roof-top terrace and had active talks at the end of the day.
+And in the offices, since April we have avoided working all together on the same weekdays, limiting the presence for our safety of ourselves from COVID-19.
+Thus, another well-received benefit of the workshop was that they could see each other again in person as a larger group and in a safe manner.
+Then closing the workshop with the Konshinkai party, we ate tasty pizzas on the roof-top terrace and had active talks at the end of the day.
 Great.

 Stefan: Now, let me know a little bit about yourself.
 Why did you choose to move to Japan?
 And what do you like most about being here in Japan?